 If you’d like to know more about the technical background and the use cases, we recommend reading the blog post “Progressive web apps – the future default” by Inchoo.

 At the moment, we are seeing three approaches gaining a lot of traction:

 This is the official technology which is currently being developed by Magento Inc. It will use React for the frontend.
 The final result will probably be very extensible, but it will take some time until a stable version will be released.
 There isn’t much information about the project publicly available at the moment.

 DEITY also bases on React, but already has a couple of closed-source implementations under its belt.
 You can see it live in action at https://therake.com/ or at the official demo shop at https://demo.deity.io/.
 Its technical foundation was built by the Dutch/Polish agency Hatimeria.
-The newly founded company DEITY BV in Eindhoven (NL) has taken over development and support and is currently working hard on getting out the first open source version of the software which will be released in the first half of 2018.
+The newly founded company DEITY BV in Eindhoven (NL) has taken over development and support and is currently working hard on improving their Middleware and Progressive Web App technology.